TAILS THAT ARE BROKEN (FELINE)

 Cats get their tails pulled or broken through an assortment of traumas: A child might pull a tail or a tail might get caught in a closing door.
 A tail can get bitten during a cat fight and, of course, automobile accidents can easily lead to dislocated or broken tails.
 One might think a tail break would involve an obvious external wound but usually this is not the case; instead, signs of nerve damage (from stretching of the cauda equina nerves) are often the only tip-off.

-WHAT MIGHT BE NOTICEABLE AT HOME
+WHAT MIGHT BE NOTICEABLE AT HOME AFTER A TAIL PULL INJURY

 Any of these symptoms might lead the cat into the vet’s office for an evaluation.
 Some additional findings the veterinarian might notice include:

 A radiograph such as the one at the top of this web page will often show a break in the tail or a dislocation though in some cases the tail bones are intact.
 How permanent these signs are largely depends on whether the cauda equina nerves have been over-stretched or actually torn.
-In many cases if a trauma is severe enough to break the tail, there may be additional injuries as well.

 CLASSIFICATION OF THE INJURY